e-n-f/if-then-else/if-then-else.md

 based on the result of a previous calculation seems to have been the Eniac.

-Haskell Curry and Willa Wyatt wrote a report in 1946 describing how to make one particular calculation using the Eniac.
-They used the name "discrimination" for the ability to make a decision based on which of two numbers was larger.
+Haskell Curry and Willa Wyatt wrote a report in 1946 describing how to use the Eniac to invert a function and interpolate values.
+They used the name "discrimination" for the ability to make a decision based on which oftwo numbers was larger.

-The Eniac was programmed by connecting wires on plugboards, so they did not have an instruction called "discriminate," they had physical wires connecting the control panel for one instruction to the control panels of the instructions that could follow it.
+The Eniac was programmed by connecting wires on plugboards, so they did not have an instruction called `discriminate.` They had physical wires connecting the control panel for one instruction to the control panels of the instructions that could follow it.